vincentiusmartin/Cooperative-gcPBM/regression/deep_learning/README.md

 # Convolutional Neural Network for cooperativity prediction

-Ensure that `coopgcpbm` package is installed.
-From the top-level directory of this project: `python setup.py develop`.
+Create a new virtual environment (as described in the top-level README) and run `pip install -r requirements.txt` to install dependencies necessary for this portion of the project.
+Additionally, ensure that `coopgcpbm` package is installed: from the top-level directory of this project run `python setup.py develop`.

 ### To Run
 With SLURM: